Banking legacy systems

 • Is your system compromising security or compliance in any way?

 Now you can explore available legacy modernization options.
-Pick those that can address the issues you’ve identified during the evaluation of your legacy system.
+Pick those that can address the issues you’ve identified during the evaluation:

 • Retaining current functions but transforming them into features that are accessible to APIs